armw4/github-features/README.md

 ### Why Page Objects?

-Page objects keep your test dry.
+Page objects keep your tests dry.
 Your step definitions won't be cluttered with selectors and parsing boilerplate.
-It's a good way to separate the concerns of your arange, act, assert from the underlying DOM.
+It's a good way to separate the concerns of your arrange, act, assert from the underlying DOM.
 Yes, `capybara` has a beautiful DSL, but you'll inevitably need to access the same element or section of the DOM more than once, and that's where the duplication will start to take its toll.
 Page objects are more than a fad or purist thing to me.
 They make your code much less dependant on the structure of your DOM.
 Need to change your markup?
 Great, make the change, watch